 Like these books about beaches?
 Find more engaging book lists on Mommy Evolution!

 Beach UNIT STUDY

-In addition to offering a reading list of books about beaches for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class learning beach unit study resources.
+In addition to offering a reading list of books about beaches for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom unit study resources about beaches.